miroculus/Miriam/PCB/readme.md

 The PCBs have been drawn with Eagle software 7.3.0

-PCB details are in separate readme files in correct subfolders.
+PCB order details are in separate readme files in correct subfolders.

 The Bills of material can be found under folder BOM.
 Datasheets of the main components are under folder Components.